-On a more political level, civil society has a crucial role to play in terms of advocating on behalf of the Global Fund, both in raising awareness in recipient countries and as part of larger fundraising efforts with donor governments.
-Most civil society organizations are members of the Global Fund Advocates Network (GFAN), which builds on and brings together the structures, expertise and experience that has been developed since 2002 to support the Global Fund.
+They are also critical voices in advocating for human rights, gender, inclusion of key populations and community systems strengthening, which are all key elements of the Global Fund Strategy 2017-2022.
+From time to time, their advocacy is focused on the Global Fund itself - pushing it to be more effective in addressing these and other areas.
+Many civil society organizations are members of the Global Fund Advocates Network (GFAN), which builds on and brings together the structures, expertise and experience that has been developed since 2002 to support the Global Fund.
 GFAN works with advocates, activists and affected communities in both the global south and the global north, as well as with Friends of the Fund organizations.

 “Civil society” is the term the Global Fund uses to designate all those stakeholders who are neither government bodies nor private sector enterprises – groups such as international and national nongovernmental organizations, advocacy groups, faith-based organizations, networks of people living with the diseases, and so on.

 “Communities” is used to refer to people who are connected to each other in varied and distinct ways, such as people who are particularly affected by a given health problem or people who share particular characteristics or vulnerabilities due to gender, identity, geography, behavior, ethnicity, religion, culture or age.
 Community groups are also part of broader civil society.